single-cell-data/SOMA/abstract_specification.md

 ) -> Arrow.Tensor
 ```

-- coords - per-dimension slice (see the _Slicing_ section below), expressed as a per-dimension list of scalar or range.
+- coords - per-dimension slice (see the [indexing and slicing](#indexing-and-slicing) section below), expressed as a per-dimension list of scalar or range.
 - partition - an optional [`SOMAReadPartitions`](#SOMAReadPartitions) to partition read operations.
 - result_order - order of read results.
 Can be one of row-major or column-major.
 - [platform_config](#platform-specific-configuration) - optional storage-engine specific configuration